wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 ## Next Steps

 Now that you are acquainted with the basics of Wavefront features and the UI, you are ready to start investigating your own data.
-If you do not already have your own metrics flowing into Wavefront, follow the instructions in [Tutorial - Getting Host, Application, and Custom Data into Wavefront](tutorial_proxy_data_ingestion.html) or [Tutorial - Getting Amazon Web Services Data into Wavefront](tutorial_aws_data_ingestion.html) to get started.
+If you do not already have your own metrics flowing into Wavefront, follow the instructions in [Tutorial - Getting Data into Wavefront](tutorial_data_ingestion.html) to get started.

-{% include shared/tutorial_next_steps.html %}